KonstantinaStrantzali/FreshNow-food-corner/README.md

 * The About Us page image was taken from Usplash and aims to give the user intuitive information about the restaurant.

 ### Wireframes
-Although the project relied on the wireframes below, there are some differences between the them and the final wedsite due to change of mind for different/better UI and functionality.
+Although the project relied on the wireframes below, there are some differences and pages additions between them and the final wedsite due to change of mind for different/better UI and functionality.
 The wireframes show desktop mobile and tablet view size.

 * [Home](freshNow_store/documentation/wireframes/home.png)
 * [About Us](freshNow_store/documentation/wireframes/about-us-wireframe.png)